35 Best Thought Leaders on AI in Sydney Australia (2026)

 Director, UNSW AI Institute

-Sue Keay leads one of Australia's most significant AI research institutions, overseeing 300 plus academics and more than 50 research groups, labs, and centres.
-She is also Chair of Robotics Australia Group, which means her influence extends beyond pure AI into the robotics, automation, and advanced manufacturing sectors.
+Sue Keay leads one of Australia's most significant AI research institutions, overseeing more than 300 academics and over 50 research groups, labs, and centres.
+She founded the Robotics Australia Group, the peak body for the robotics industry, meaning her influence extends beyond pure AI into robotics, automation, and advanced manufacturing.
 Keay is active on LinkedIn and is a regular speaker at industry and government events on sovereign AI capability, diversity in STEM, and the commercialisation of AI research.

 Best for: Institutional AI strategy, sovereign AI capability discussions, robotics and automation, and diversity in technology.